-Ms. Kassel stated on the 2001 debt service fund, we have a principal prepayment of \$10,000.
+Ms. Kassel stated on the 2001 Debt Service Fund, we have a principal prepayment of \$10,000.
 Did we retire debt in that amount?

-Mr. Moyer stated you can call bonds in increments of \$5,000 so the trustee will leave funds in that account until they can honor that \$5,000 bond call.
+Mr. Moyer stated you can call bonds in increments of \$5,000 so the Trustee will leave funds in that account until they can honor that \$5,000 bond call.
 When they get the money, they make those calls.

-Ms. Kassel asked this is a retirement of debt, prior to when we are required to do so?
+Ms. Kassel asked is this a retirement of debt, prior to when we are required to do so?